nicklockwood/iVersion/README.md

 	@property (nonatomic, copy) NSString *remoteVersionsPlistURL;

 This is the URL of the remotely hosted plist that iVersion will check for release notes.
-As of iVersion 1.8, you can safely update this file *before* your new release has been approved by Apple and appeared in the store, although be cautious if there are existing versions of your app pointing at the file that use older versions of the iVersion library.
-For testing purposes, you may wish to create a separate copy of the file at a different address and use a build constant to switch which version the app points at.
+You can safely update this file *before* your new release has been approved by Apple and appeared in the store.
 Set this value to nil if you want to just use the release notes on iTunes.
-Do not set it to an invalid URL such as example.com because this will waste battery, CPU and bandwidth as the app tries to check the invalid URL each time it launches.
+Do not set it to an invalid URL such as http://example.com because this will waste battery, CPU and bandwidth as the app tries to check the invalid URL each time it launches.
+If you do not include a particular version in the plist, iVersion will not display an update alert for that version even if it detects a new version in the App Store, unless you set `useAppStoreDetailsIfNoPlistEntryFound` option to YES.

 	@property (nonatomic, copy) NSString *localVersionsPlistPath;